necrolyte2/clonalframerunner/README.md

 Sometimes you might want to run all given input files with ClonalFrame multiple times.
 The following would run all found .dat files 3 times each creating a separate iteration output file for each iteration.
 ```
-python cframe_runner --iterations 3
+python cframe_runner.py --iterations 3
 ```

 ### Customize Arguments sent to ClonalFrame

 Most likey you will want to set the -x, -y and -z options for ClonalFrame.
 This is easy as well.
-You should be able to use any combination of clonal frame arguments by utilizing the --args option to cframe_runner
+You should be able to use any combination of clonal frame arguments by utilizing the --args option to cframe_runner.py

 ```
-python cframe_runner --args '-x 1000 -y 250 -z 10'
+python cframe_runner.py --args '-x 1000 -y 250 -z 10'
 ```
 __!!!
 Don't put the inifile and outfile arguments for ClonalFrame inside of the quotes after --args !!!__

-### Get more help about how to use cframe_runner
+### Get more help about how to use cframe_runner.py
 ```
-python cframe_runner --help
+python cframe_runner.py --help
 ```

 ## Known Issues